mehdihadeli/mehdihadeli/README.md

 </p>

 > I’m a software engineer with 10 years of experience in developing and designing distributed applications built on top of cutting-edge technologies with interest in Microservices, DDD, Event Sourcing, and Clean Architecture.
-I mainly develop using .Net and Angular and Microservices but would love to work with new languages and technologies wherever an opportunity presents itself.
+I mainly develop using .Net, Golang and Microservices but would love to work with new languages and technologies wherever an opportunity presents itself.
 I have a passion for sharing what I’ve learned in my blog.

 #### 💻 Open Source